RomanHodulak/evm-state-cache-rs/Readme.md

 // Create cache with provided options let cache = CacheBuilder::new()
 // Provide capacity based on available memory and usage .with_capacity(10)
 // Pick eviction policy most efficient for your application use-case .with_eviction_policy(EvictionPolicy::LeastRecentlyUsed)
 // Build cache instance
 .build();

 // Create repository with read/write access to a desired database let repository = RevmStateRepository::new(InMemoryDB::default ());

-// Combine the repository and cache into the cached repository let mut repository = CachedEvmStateRepository::new(repository, cache);
+// Combine the repository and cache into the cached repository let repository = CachedEvmStateRepository::new(repository, cache);

 // Create an Ethereum address
 let address = [0u8; 20];